danyalejandro/diagram-generator/README.md

 * **label:** Human readable text that will show for this axis in the diagram (2-3 characters long).
 * **color:** HTML color for this axis.

-After you have configured the axis you need, you can create diagrams based on your logs.
-For this, you will need to print messages in a special notation that starts with the character *@*.
+After you have configured the axis, you can create diagrams based on your log messages.

+## Available log functions

 The file *diagram/diagram.go* contains the package *diagram* with functions that you can use to log messages that get interpreted by the language generator.
 Every time you use one of the functions, a new element will appear in your diagram.

-## Available log functions

-The currently available functions for generating log messages are as follow:
+The currently available functions for generating log messages are:

 #### LogMsg(origin string, dest string, label string)
 Produces an arrow from axis *origin* to axis *dest* with the specified *label*.
 A good place to place this is before and after a client makes a Ping().